-Using Reclaimed Wood for woodworking projects has been done for centuries--often as a matter of necessity.
+Using Reclaimed Wood for woodworking projects has been done for centuries–often as a matter of necessity.
 Currently, reclaimed wood is undergoing something of a resurgence.
-Current DIY shows have made recycling old barns, retrieving old logs that sat at the bottom of lakes and rivers, and intelligent reuse of vintage home timber as well.
+Current DIY shows have made recycling old barns, retrieving old logs that sat at the bottom of lakes and rivers, and intelligent reuse of vintage home timber.
 Upcycling wood offers many benefits for both the modern woodworker and the old-schoolers.
 But before you start ripping apart that old shed, you need to know what you’re getting yourself into!

 How Does Reclaimed Wood Benefit My Woodworking Project?

 If you’re here, you’re already interested in upcycling pallets, but there are more options out there.
 There are many notable benefits of recycling old wood for your woodworking projects, such as sustainability, aesthetics, and quality.
 Many of these attributes complement one another due to the demands of the timber industry.

 Sustainability – The planet only has so many finite resources.

 Sections of the Amazon forest the size of New York State get cut down every day.
 “Affordable lumber” at the cost of destroying our environment will catch up to us all.
 For those eco-conscious individuals, using upcycled wood can be one step in doing their part to living a more sustainable life and reducing one’s carbon footprint.

 Quality – Does Reclaimed Wood match the quality of new wood?

 As demand for lumber continues to rise, numerous tree farms have sprouted up.
 Unfortunately, those commercial tree farms rarely allow the tree to mature before harvesting.
 This means that the wood isn’t as strong, nor can it be made into large pieces of lumber.
 Those impressive slabs from an old-growth tree taken for granted in previous generations are a rarity nowadays.